tatpongkatanyukul/Learn/README.md

   * lack of awareness of physical needs
   * **complete focus on the activity itself**

 Flow = matching of fully applying skills to the matchingly high challenges

-  Extrinsic motivation = engaging in a behavior in order to earn external rewards or avoid punishments Intrinsic motivation = engaging in a behavior because you enjoy the activity itself
+Extrinsic motivation = engaging in a behavior in order to earn external rewards or avoid punishments

+Intrinsic motivation = engaging in a behavior because you enjoy the activity itself

+Deci 1971: Extrinsic motivation may undermine intrinsic motivation.
+--> A focus on grades can undermine instrinsic motivation and a growth mindset.

+Growth mindset
+   * The belief that intelligence can be trained.

+Fixed mindset
+   * The belieft that basic qualities like intelligence and talent are fixed.

    Better way of wanting
    * wanting the right parts of what we already want